-Locks and catches, together with other hardware, are an important consideration for every furniture project.
+Locks and catches, together with other hardware, commonly used in furniture projects.
 They must function smoothly and correctly and should match the furniture in style and weight.

-- Cupboard lock There are several types of cupboard locks available.
-The lock is screwed directly onto the inside face of the door and a hole drilled through from the front of the door provides access for the key. - Barrel lock This lock fits into a pre-drilled hole in the door and can be used for both doors and drawers.
+- CupboardThere are several types of cupboard locks available.
+Thelocklock is screwed directly onto the inside face of the door and a hole drilled through from the front of the door provides access for the key. - Barrel lock This lock fits into a pre-drilled hole in the door and can be used for both doors and drawers.